About Metro Transit Police Department

 Chief, Metro Transit Police

-On June 4, 1976, President Ford signed into law a bill passed by Congress authorizing the establishment of the Metro Transit Police Department (MTPD).
+In 1976, Congress authorized the establishment of the Metro Transit Police Department (MTPD).
 MTPD police officers have tri-state jurisdiction with responsibility for a variety of law enforcement and public safety functions in transit facilities throughout the Washington, DC Metropolitan area.

 MTPD has an authorized strength of 490 sworn police officers, 64 security special police, and 91 civilian personnel.
 Officers provide a variety of law enforcement and public safety services on the Metrorail and Metrobus systems in the Washington Metropolitan Area.